What Is Aion? Introduction to the Blockchain Interoperability Token

 Aion, the cryptocurrency behind the “Open Application Network,” focuses on bridging the gap between other blockchains, acting as the fuel for these transactions.

 The Canada-based OAN network is positioning AION for use in value and data exchanges, particularly for smart-contract networks like Ethereum and NEO.
 Similar to EOS or TRON, the coin uses a delegated proof-of-stake algorithm.

 Cryptocurrency is often promoted as a replacement for the world’s financial infrastructure.
 However, if this scenario comes true, it may create thousands of independent and isolated blockchains.

-Cryptocurrency was initially envisioned as a replacement for traditional banks, but what happened was thousands of independent and isolated blockchains were built.
-Communication and transfers between these networks is the key to unlocking not only a banking replacement, but a replacement to the technical infrastructure we currently have.
+Communication and transfers between these networks is unlocking not only a banking replacement, but a replacement for the software infrastructure that currently runs finance.

-A blockchain-based internet could replace current database solutions used for products like insurance and savings products, health records, streaming media, IoT, supply chains, and more.
 The non-profit Aion Foundation wants to capture whatever markets it can with an open-ended system that connects to anything.
-But it’s far from the only blockchain project doing that, and they’re all members of the same Blockchain Interoperability Alliance.
+Yet, it’s far from the only blockchain project attempting to accomplish this feat.

 Even early networks like Bitcoin and Ethereum have interconnectivity projects in the works.
 For Aion to succeed, it’ll need a solid platform, world-class support, and enterprise partners with deep pockets.